mattsb42/codebuild-python-cryptography-custom-openssl/README.md

 Shell script to handle custom OpenSSL compilation and cryptography wheel build.

 ### lambda_entry.py
-Lambda Function file; prints out the version of OpenSSL used.
+Lambda Function code.
+Prints out the version of OpenSSL used.